Frequently Asked Questions

-- You will receive an email shortly confirming your appointment.
+- You will be sent an email confirming your appointment.

-What resources can be found in the Writing Center?
+What Resources Are Found in the Writing Center?

-What can the Writing Center do for you?
+What Can the Writing Center Do for Me?

 The Writing Center can help you to grow more independent and confident in your academic, personal and professional writing.
 You do not need to bring a completed draft before visiting the center.
 You can get help in such areas as:

 - Interpreting assignments.

 - Organizing writing projects.